 Eliminates offsite storage fees and lessens the amount of touches per order reducing the amount of human error

 Reduced shipping and handling fees due to a reduced number of deliveries and long distance deliveries

 On-site training and demos set up prior to delivery

 A single point of contact to once again reduce administrative costs and effort

 Your staff are freed up to attend to patient care and more important administrative duties as required

 Using a distributor that specializes in equipment procurement and deliveries can assist you in successfully fulfilling many of these functions.
-CME is just such a distributor.
 At CME, we specialize in the logistics of medical equipment procurement and delivery to healthcare facilities.

 We want to be considered as part of your upstream supply chain management team, particularly when it comes to securing and installing equipment for your new construction and expansion or remodeling projects.
 Our unique order tracking, warehousing, inspection, and assembly of equipment, plus our direct-to-site delivery program sets us apart as a valuable part of your supply chain system.